mertcan79/weatherapp/README.md

     cd ../mock-server && npm install
      ```

-3. Create a .env file in the backend directory and add your OpenWeatherMap API Key:
+3. Create a .env file in the backend directory and add your OpenWeatherMap API Key and environment variables:
      ```
     APPID=YOUR_API_KEY
     USE_MOCK_SERVER=false